Doug and the Slugs: Band member timeline

 Graham Francis is alive and well and has played in numerous bands and has written many songs as well.

 Dennis Henderson retired from being a high school electronics teacher at Hugh McRoberts Secondary School in Richmond, British Columbia, Canada.
 He also taught guitar at Hillcrest and Killarney Community Centres for 10 years.
 He still performs original roots-based folk music with his longtime partner, Barb Fraser, as "Fraser/Henderson".

-The Season 3 episode of Da Vinci's Inquest, "It's Backwards Day" includes Simon Kendall' composition "Hymn For Unbelievers" from his album Sweet Compassion, as the episode closes, in place of the customary ending theme.
+The season 3 episode of Da Vinci's Inquest "It's Backwards Day" includes Simon Kendall's composition "Hymn For Unbelievers" from his album Sweet Compassion, as the episode closes, in place of the customary ending theme.

-After a gap of several years, the original Slugs (Baker, Bosley, Burton, Kendall, and Watson) reunited in 2009 and invited singer Ted Okos to be their new frontman.
+After a gap of several years, the Slugs lineup of the 1980s (Baker, Bosley, Burton, Kendall, and Watson) reunited in 2009 and invited singer Ted Okos to be their new frontman.
 The group still performs live dates as Doug and the Slugs, although now none of them is named Doug.